Ultrabenosaurus/OpenTrack/README.md

 Designed to be used with messages sent via custom auto-mailing scripts.

+##Versions##

+This is the original version of OpenTrack.
+This is not class-based and is (hopefully) the most awkward version to maintain and expand upon.
+However, it is perfectly stable and works very well so it is fine for use in small projects where minimal changes will be made to the data collected by the script.

 ##Requirements##

 * [browscap.ini](http://php.net/manual/en/function.get-browser.php) and/or [PHPBrowscap](https://github.com/GaretJax/phpbrowscap) and/or [Categorizr](https://github.com/bjankord/Categorizr) - unless you don't mind about device detection